 His little shop is in an inconvenient part of town, parking is a nightmare and no attempt has been made to upgrade the decor from the early 90s.
 But we go there because of Mr. Mackay.
 Clients remain loyal and drive for miles because of his expertise and honesty.

 He may have missed out on a little more profit on a sale, but he has a client for life.

 What to Do Instead of Resorting to High Pressure Sales Tactics?

-Sales is a skill-set which can be taught and learned.
-It requires a lot of practice, flexibility and a mind-set that is open to growth.
-And if you’re serious about learning sales, Sales Coach Natasha Hemmingway teaches how to sell with heart, not hustle.
+Sales is a skillset you can learn and teach.
+It requires a lot of practice, flexibility, and a mindset that’s open to growth.
+If you’re serious about learning sales, Sales Coach Natasha Hemmingway teaches how to sell with heart not hustle.

 Authenticity is the key to understanding how to be good at sales.
-It’s knowing that your delivery needs to be different every single time.
-And that your delivery depends entirely on who you are selling to.
+It’s knowing that your delivery needs to be different every single time – your delivery depends entirely on who you are selling to.
 The language you use needs to be natural.
 The words need to be the same ones that you usually use – else it comes across stilted and fake – which is why we hate sales scripts.

 Having a cheat sheet with a list of things to remember is okay, to use as a guide, although ideally you need to know your product or service so well that you don’t need it.